Why Charleston Banned Slab-on-Grade Foundations in Flood Zones

-On April 11, 2023, Charleston City Council unanimously voted to prohibit slab-on-grade foundations for residential single-family homes, duplexes, and townhouses within the 100-year floodplain.
-The ordinance became effective January 1, 2024.
+On April 11, 2023, the Charleston City Council unanimously voted to prohibit slab-on-grade foundations for residential single-family homes, duplexes, and townhouses within the 100-year floodplain.
+The ordinance took effect January 1, 2024.

 What is a Slab-on-Grade Foundation?